Skip to main content

 Submit your port request

-Next, configure your ported numbers in advance on the Plivo console so that when the port-in is complete, your numbers are set up for voice and SMS.
+Then, configure your to-be-ported numbers in advance so that when the port-in is complete, your numbers are set up for voice and SMS.
+In this step, you will be asked to:

 • Enter an alias / friendly name for the numbers.

-• Optionally, enter a caller ID name (CNAM) to help brand your calls.
+• Enter a caller ID name (CNAM) to help brand your calls (optional).

 • Select the XML or PHLO application to associate the numbers with.

-During the port-in process, you can track the status of your order by navigating to Phone Numbers > Port-In and checking the order status:
+During the port-in process, you can track the status of your order by navigating to Phone Numbers > Port-In and checking the order status.
+Your request will be listed as one of the categories outlined below.

 • Draft: You have started but not submitted the port-in order.

-• In progress: One or more numbers has been submitted to the carrier and is pending port-in completion.
+• Processing: One or more numbers have been submitted to the carrier and awaiting updates from the carrier.

 • Rejected: All the numbers attached to the port order were rejected.
 Please contact Plivo support for assistance.

-How can I check my number port-in status?
+How do I check the number port-in status?

-• Submitted to carrier: The number was submitted to end operators for porting and we’re waiting for acceptance and an FOC date from the carriers.
+• Submitted: The number was submitted to end operators for porting.
+We’re waiting for acceptance from the carriers and a Firm Order Commitment (FOC) date for local number port orders.

-• Accepted: The number was accepted for porting by the end operator and an FOC date was assigned.
+• Accepted: The number was accepted for porting by the end operator.
+An FOC date was also assigned for local number port orders.

-• Ported in, SMS inactive due to failures: The number is ported in but SMS capabilities are not enabled yet.
+• Completed - SMS failed: The number is ported in, but SMS capabilities are not enabled yet.
 Plivo is working on enabling SMS with end operators.

-• Ported in, voice inactive due to failures: The number has been ported in but voice capabilities are not enabled yet.
+• Completed - Voice failed: The number has been ported in but voice capabilities are not enabled yet.
 Plivo is working on enabling voice with end operators.

-• Ported in, SMS and voice inactive due to failures: The number is ported in but neither SMS nor voice capabilities are enabled yet.
-Plivo is working on enabling them with end operators.
+• Completed - Voice and SMS failed: The number is ported in but neither SMS nor voice capabilities are enabled yet.
+Plivo is working with the end operators to enable them.

-• Rejected: The number porting request was rejected.
-Please contact Plivo support for assistance.
+• Completed: The number porting request was successful.

-• Canceled: The number porting request was canceled by the end user or end operator.
-Please contact Plivo support for assistance.
+• Canceled: The number porting request was canceled by the end user.

-A number is not added to your Active Numbers list until number porting is completed.
+A number will not be added to your Active Numbers list until number porting is complete.
 The number can only be tracked by navigating to Phone Numbers > Port-In and clicking on your port order name.

 What is the FOC date and why is it important?